cspray/annotated-container/README.md

 - Easily include third-party services that cannot be easily annotated
 - Bring Your Own Container!

-> This README refers to functionality available in v2.0.0-beta1+.
-For information on v1 functionality please check out the 1.6.0 tag.

 ## Quick Start

 This quick start is intended to get you familiar with Annotated Container's core functionality and get a working Container created.
 First, a simple example showing how an interface can be aliased to a concrete Service.
 After that we'll show you how to get a Container to create the Service.